PeerAssets/papi/README.md

   - Gives you the option to subscribe to all decks and downloads all relevant cards from the blockchain.
 * Restless
   - Provides a restless API endpoint. `/restless/v1/`
+* Mempool Tracking
+  - Via walletnotify the server knows when relevant transactions are in the mempool or receive a network confirmation.
 * Postgres DB
 * Docker with peercoind container
 * Nginx server using uwsgi to server the Flask application